UK mourns, King Charles III begins his reign: Here’s what’s next

 — Noon — Parliament holds a special session so lawmakers can pay tribute to the queen.

-— 1 p.m. — Gun salutes are fired in London’s Hyde Park and at military sites around the country, one round for reach of the 96 years of the queen’s life.
+— 1 p.m. — Gun salutes are fired in London’s Hyde Park and at military sites around the country, one round for each of the 96 years of the queen’s life.

 — Afternoon — The king meets with Prime Minister Liz Truss.